argoproj-labs/argocd-rbac-operator/README.md

 ```
 After the Resource is deleted, the policy string will be also deleted from the RBAC-CM.

-### Change the Scope, Default Role or Policy.CSV
+### Change the Policy.CSV

-To change the scope, default role or policy.csv you have to make changes in the `internal/controller/common/defaults.go` file.
+To change the policy.csv you have to make changes in the `internal/controller/common/defaults.go` file.

 ### Deployment types